RickFreemanCui/rickfreemancui.github.io/content/talk/resolved_talk.md

 +++

-This is a project that runs in the ****Lattice**** lab, starting from Dalao Hanlin, who first envisioned the possibility of substituting LWE-based cryptography with LPN (spoiler alert we currently do not know how to achieve this goal).
+This is a project that runs in the ****Lattice**** lab, starting from Hanlin Liu, who first envisioned the possibility of substituting LWE-based cryptography with LPN (spoiler alert we currently do not know how to achieve this goal).
 A significant goal is to construct a digital signature a la Dilithium at least in terms of performance.